Our 2021 Metro Detroit Youth Arts Competition

-Mint Artists Guild is creating a more beautiful and engaging summer and fall for Detroit’s children and youth.
+Mint Artists Guild is creating a more beautiful and engaging late spring, summer and fall for Detroit’s children and youth.

 - Two categories: Ages zero to 11 and ages 12 to 21.

-- Entries consist of original poetry and visual arts* that are created based on one of our three prompts.
+- Entries consist of original poetry and visual arts* that are created based on one of our three themes.

-- Children or youth may enter two pieces in poetry or two visual arts, or one piece in each.
+- Children or youth may enter two pieces in poetry or two pieces in visual arts, or one in each.

 Please create a poem or piece of visual art inspired by one of these three ideas:

 Detroit is a beautiful city , with architecture, parks, neighborhoods, streets and people filled with grace and love, quality and energy.
-Share the beauty of Detroit.
+Its motto shouts of hope and rising from the ashes.
+So share the beauty of Detroit.

 Poetry may be written on paper, legibly, typed into an online document or videotaped and shared in a video of up to 90 seconds.
 Please make sure it is family friendly and your original work.